digitalyoshixi/phla11/content/First Argument for Non-Cognitivism.md

 - Provide a moral statement that has no motivation.
 In other words, there must be a moral agent, that is well and truly indifferent to morality, but still believe in moral rules.
 Example:
    "It is morally wrong to kill, but I don't care".
 Hitmen may believe in morality, but they genuinely not care.
 (See [[Amoralism]])
 ### Reject Premise 2
-Disprove premise 2 - No claims are connected with a motivational state:
+Disprove premise 2.
+It is not possible that belief can never motivate
--
+- Moral claims necessarily motivate (at least somewhat)